 Leatherman makes a wicked pair of trauma shears.
 While an excellent choice for professionals or gear junkies, at well over $100, it’s a bit steep for the average Joe.
 God only knows I’ve stared at these myself many times but ended up buying something else I needed more.

 At under $10, the EMT Trauma Shears featured in this post do the same job.
 Since they are affordable, it’s wise to discard them after use.
-At least that’s what I would do if I were to help a non-family member and my shears got blood on them.
+At least, that’s what I would do if I were to help a non-family member and my shears got blood on them.

-Forget the shears – if you’re helping someone badly injured, you might even find your clothes and shoes covered in blood, which you’ll be discarding as well.
+Forget the shears – if helping someone badly injured, you might even find your clothes and shoes covered in blood, which you’ll be discarding as well.

 Use promo code "Bushlife10" at checkout to save 10%